danijeljw/danijelj/source/je-suivre-rivieres/holiday.md

 Honestly you don't even need to know what you're picking from the menu.
 Everything, and I mean this, is amazing.
 Ask your waitress to pick something for you based on what you don't eat, that way you can leave her open to opportunities.
 Let it be a surprise.
 You're on holidays anyway.
 Maybe pick a glass of New Zealand white from their menu.
 I want you to stay sober, so don't drink more than a glass.
 Wash it down with a glass of water and then head to the bar.
 You're in Brisbane bitch, it's time to crack out the cocktails.
 Yep !
 I've brought you to a fucking amazing cocktail bar.
 Pick any two items from the menu _(except for an espresso martini, this isn't Sydney)_ and savour ever drop of flavour from the glass.

-_(Side note, did you know that glass is the only chalice that lets you taste as close to origin unless you use crystal!
-So for this reason, it was more commonly acceptable to say "transparent like glass" because crystal was out of reach from common folk!)_
+_(Side note, did you know that glass is the only chalice that lets you taste as close to origin unless you use crystal !
+So for this reason, it was more commonly acceptable to say "transparent like glass" because crystal was out of reach from common folk !)_

 Don't stay for more than 2 drinks.
 That's all you need.
 We're going to head off for a walk along the banks of the river up north as you watch the lights dance over the beating stream.
 Soon you'll have Macrossan St on your left.
 Head up here, right on Diddams Ln, left on Boundary St. Now be careful to not get run over.
 I just want you to look at the intersection in front of you.
 You'll be at the south-west tip of Centenary Place. it's that the most ridiculous intersection ?
 Brisbane wasn't very well planned.